nikramakrishnan/freetype-site/docs/ft2-gx_validation.md

 <h4>note</h4>

-After use, the application should deallocate the buffers pointed to by &lsquo;ckern_table&rsquo;, by calling <a href="../ft2-gx_validation/#ft_classickern_free">FT_ClassicKern_Free</a>.
+After use, the application should deallocate the buffers pointed to by `ckern_table`, by calling <a href="../ft2-gx_validation/#ft_classickern_free">FT_ClassicKern_Free</a>.
 A NULL value indicates that the table doesn't exist in the font.

 <hr>